-Trudeau’s top adviser resigns but denies wrongdoing
+Trudeau’s top adviser resigns while denying wrongdoing

-TORONTO (AP) — Prime Minister Justin Trudeau’s top adviser has resigned while denying allegations he pressured Canada’s former attorney general to avoid prosecuting a major Canadian engineering firm.
+TORONTO (AP) — Prime Minister Justin Trudeau’s top adviser resigned Monday while denying allegations that he pressured Canada’s former attorney general to avoid prosecuting a major Canadian engineering company.

-Principal Secretary Gerald Butts has been Trudeau’s closet adviser and best friend since university.
-Butts issued a statement Monday denying that he or anybody else in Trudeau’s office pressured Jody Wilson-Raybould.
+Principal Secretary Gerald Butts has been Trudeau’s closest adviser and best friend since university, and his resignation over the widening scandal was a significant blow to the prime minister, who is facing an election this year.

-He said he’s leaving in order to defend himself without distracting from the prime minister’s work.
+Butts issued a statement denying that anyone in Trudeau’s office pressured then Attorney General Jody Wilson-Raybould.

+“I categorically deny the accusation that I or anyone else in his office pressured Ms. Wilson-Raybould,” Butts said.

 Most Read Nation & World Stories